puakehaulani/puakehaulani/README.md

 ### a l o h a 🦈
 ✖️ i'm a new full stack developer who is insatiably curious
 ✖️ darkmode always
-✖️ i'm learning javascript, MERN stack, plus a little bit of python on the side
-✖️ i'm always open to collaborating on projects and ideas
+✖️ i'm learning aws & python, and solidifying javascript & MERN stack ✖️ i'm always open to collaborating on projects and ideas

 <!--